Joint Research Centre

 An handy alternative way to download this data is to use the following script wrote by Petr Tsymbarovich, available at this GitHub link.

-FTP Download
+FTP Download up to 2021

-It is possible to download all the Global Surface Water Datasets via FTP using the Filezilla Client .
+It is possible to download all the Global Surface Water Datasets up to 2021 via FTP using the Filezilla Client .
 Once downloaded and installed Filezilla, write in the Host field the link jeodpp.jrc.ec.europa.eu and then browse to GSWE folder to get all the Global Surface Water Explorer data.
 Alternatively, it is possible to get the data using the link https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/GSWE/

 Supporting files